 The Swamp Ward and Inner Harbour History Project (SWIHHP)

 SWIHHP was initiated in 2015 by Queen’s University Professor Laura Murray and she continues to develop its directions and events.
-The entire SWIHHP oral history collection of over one hundred interviews along with photographs and other research materials will be donated to the Queen’s University Archives.
-In the mean time, for over fifty short essays concerning the area and its people, as well as links to six audio documentaries, see the project website.
+It defines “Swamp Ward” broadly to include the area of Kingston from Division Street to the river, from Queen Street to Stephen Street.
+The entire SWIHHP oral history collection of almost one hundred interviews along with photographs and other research materials will be donated to the Queen’s University Archives.
+In the mean time, for over fifty short essays concerning the area and its people, as well as links to seven podcasts, see the project website.